zaqq99/Python-calc/README.md

 # Python-calc

-# Welcome, I'm zaqq and this is my calculator in Python
+## Welcome, I'm zaqq and this is my calculator in Python.
+#